 Social media and the writer; Modigliani and Akhmatova

 It’s wise for writers to have a social media presence these days.
 Publishers don’t exactly insist on it, but they like writers who have significant followings.
 (Followers equal interest in the writer and so potential sales, obviously.)
-But how does … Continue reading
+But how does a writer balance the time she spends on social media and the time she devotes to … Read More

 A new writing resolution; and a new (to me) altruistic way of advertising